khaller93/graphdb-free/README.md

 ## Repository Initialization

-Multiple repositories can be managed on the same GraphDB instances, and built images of version `>=1.3.0` include a small program (written in GO) that scans the `/repository.init/` directory for configurations of repositories.
-If you want a repository to be initialized at the first start, you have to define a subfolder (name is not relevant) in `/repository.init/`, and add a `config.ttl` to it.
+Multiple repositories can be managed on the same GraphDB instance, and images of version `>=1.3.0` include a small program (written in GO) that scans the `/repository.init/` directory for configurations of repositories.
+If you want a repository to be initialized, you have to define a subfolder (name is not relevant) in `/repository.init/`, and add a `config.ttl` to it.
 Ontotext wrote an [article](http://graphdb.ontotext.com/documentation/standard/configuring-a-repository.html) about how such a configuration file has to look like.
 A minimalistic example is shown below.

 **<span style="color:#f03c15">Hint:</span>** *With GraphDB >=10, the repository type `graphdb:FreeSailRepository` was replaced by `graphdb:SailRepository`, and the sail type `graphdb:FreeSail` was replaced by `graphdb:SailRepository`.*